pirapira/bamboo/README.md

 ## Solution

-We can solve the problem because our programming language runs from top to bottom.
+The solution is a programming language that runs from top to bottom.

 ```
 contract CrowdFund {